Call for Abstracts

 - Abstracts will be accepted in English;

-- The total length of the abstract should not exceed 3500 characters, including punctuation and non-visible characters such as spaces (character limit applies to the Introduction/Background, Objectives, Methods, Results, and Conclusion.
+- The total length of the abstract should not exceed 3500 characters, including punctuation and non-visible characters such as spaces (character limit applies to the Introduction, Objectives, Methods, Results, and Conclusion.
 Title, Authors and References are excluded from the character count).
-No graphics, images or tables are allowed in the abstract body;
+Text only (no graphics, images or tables are allowed in the abstract body);

 - Only abstracts that are complete and in accordance with the instructions provided above will be considered for review;